 Benefits in terms of behavior

-Communicating and leading a team based on well-defined topics (the five “S”)
+- Communicating and leading a team based on well-defined topics (the five “S”)

-Establishing standards (rules)
+- Establishing standards (rules)

-Capitalizing knowledge and know-how as assets
+- Capitalizing knowledge and know-how as assets

-Respect commitments and collective rules (“saying what you do and doing what you say”)
+- Respect commitments and collective rules (“saying what you do and doing what you say”)

-Coming forth with initiatives and creative solutions
+- Coming forth with initiatives and creative solutions

-Delegating certain activities to internal stakeholders
+- Delegating certain activities to internal stakeholders

-Make acquired results longlasting and ensure ongoing progress
+- Make acquired results longlasting and ensure ongoing progress

-Examples of the usefulness of the 5S
+Examples of the usefulness of 5S

 5S method training through games

-Participants discover the interest and the principle of the 5S by the construction of situations by images corresponding to the five steps of 5S on a board game.
+Participants discover the importance and principles of 5S by reconstructing scenarios with images that represent the five steps of 5S on a board game.